ANSI.SYS: Functionality

 Using this driver, programs that write to the standard output can write escape sequences to make use of the 16 text foreground colors and 8 background colors available in VGA-compatible text mode, make text blink, change the location of the cursor on the screen, and blank the screen.
 They could also change the video mode from standard 80×25 text mode to a number of different graphics modes (for example, 320×200 graphics mode with text drawn as pixels, though ANSI.SYS is not able to turn individual pixels on and off).

-The standard ANSI.SYS is very slow as it maps escape sequences to BIOS calls (which managed to be designed so that two calls were needed to put a character on the screen and move the cursor right).
-Several companies made third-party replacements such as NANSI.SYS that interface directly with the video memory, in a similar way to most DOS programs that have a full-screen user interface.
+The standard ANSI.SYS is very slow as it changed the screen using BIOS calls (which needed two calls to put a character on the screen and move the cursor right).
+Several companies made third-party replacements that interface directly with the video memory and ran at usable speeds, examples are ANSI.COM, NANSI.SYS and ANSIPLUS.EXE.

 checked if this driver was in use, and changed the CLS command to use an escape sequence instead of a BIOS call.